Chair of Aston Community Education Trust, Member and Trustee

 Having worked for a number of years in a sales and general management role, Paul then studied for and achieved business accounting qualifications and an MBA.
 He has worked for 30 years for a local business which employs 200 staff and of which he has been the Managing Director since 2003.
 As an employer he has a particular interest in how schools can best prepare young people for the world of work, academically, socially and practically.

 Paul joined the governing body of Aston Academy as a Parent Elected Governor in 2006.
 His excellent contribution in this role was recognised in 2011 when he was asked to become a founding Member and Trustee of Aston Community Education Trust.
 Since that time the MAT has benefitted greatly from his commitment and business expertise.
 Paul possesses excellent understanding of strategic governance and is passionate about the development of high quality leadership across the trust.
+He is a highly valued member of the ACET community.

 Member and Trustee